whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 This toxic substance is only present in very small quantities and as such, there is no reason to panic in case your rabbit has accidentally swallowed some seeds.
 The greater concern would be continuous consumption where the amygdalin was progressively building up in your rabbit's system to the point of reaching toxic levels.

-# Conclusion

-Yes, rabbits can eat apples and their skin, but not the seeds!
+**Conclusion:** Yes, rabbits can eat apples and their skin, but not the seeds!
 {: .notice--info}

 Does your bunny like eating apples?
 Let us know by leaving a comment below.